Allen Bailey: Professional career

+Pre-draft

 At the 2011 NFL Combine, Bailey had the third-highest vertical leap of any defensive lineman, at 36.5".

+Kansas City Chiefs

-He was drafted in the third round, with the 86th overall pick, of the 2011 NFL Draft by the Kansas City Chiefs.
+Bailey was selected in the third round, with the 86th overall pick, of the 2011 NFL draft by the Kansas City Chiefs.
 Bailey recorded his first sack against the Packers in week 15.
 Bailey ended his 2011 season with one sack and 10 tackles.
 He had only five tackles in 10 games in 2012.
 The 2013 season was a turning point for Bailey after playing in 15 games finishing the year with 30 tackles, a sack, and two batted passes.
 In 2014, Bailey produced career highs in almost every defensive stat finishing with 41 combined tackles, five sacks, and two passes defended.

-Kansas City Chiefs

 On November 15, 2014, the Chiefs signed Bailey to a four-year, $25 million contract extension with $15 million in guaranteed, and a signing bonus of $10 million.
 He finished 2015 with 38 tackles, 4.5 sacks, and two forced fumbles.

 On October 18, 2016, Bailey was placed on injured reserve.

 In 2018, Bailey played in all 16 games with 13 starts, recording 38 combined tackles, a career-high six sacks, two forced fumbles, and a league-leading four fumble recoveries.